Financial Aid

 Grants are awards that do not have to be repaid under most circumstances.
 Not all students are eligible for need-based grants.

-There are three different types of federal grants available at CWI: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and the Iraq and Afghanistan Service Grant (IASG).
+There are two different types of federal grants available at CWI: Federal Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG).
 Pell Grant eligibility is determined by the Student Aid Index (SAI) as calculated on the FAFSA.
 The FSEOG may also be available for Pell eligible students, on a first-come, first-serve basis.
-The Iraq and Afghanistan Service Grant (IASG) has separate eligibility requirements for students whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001.

 Scholarships

-Scholarships may be based on academic achievement, programs of study, specific skills, talents, abilities, and/or interests and may or may not have a financial need requirement.
+Scholarships may be based on academic achievement, programs of study, specific skills, talents, abilities, and/or interests.
+They may or may not have a financial need requirement.
 Like grants, scholarships do not have to be repaid under most circumstances.

-Residents of the State of Idaho may also be eligible for a variety of scholarships or grants offered by the Idaho State Board of Education.
-All Idaho residents should complete the FAFSA application and apply for Idaho scholarships through the Idaho State Board of Education.
-CWI distributes scholarships to eligible students determined by the State Board of Education within criteria established by the Idaho Legislature.
+Residents of the State of Idaho may also be eligible for a variety of scholarships or grants.
+All Idaho residents should complete the FAFSA application and apply for Idaho scholarships through the Next Steps Idaho.

 Work-Study

-Work-study is an award that allows students to earn wages through employment opportunities.
+Work-study is an award that allows students to earn wages through employment opportunities on and off-campus.
 If eligible for work-study, a student can work part-time (up to 19 hours a week).
 Additional information can be found on the Work-Study webpage.

 Student Loans

-Student loans, unlike grants, scholarships, and work-study, are borrowed funds that MUST be repaid with interest.
-Several different types of loans, both need-based and non-need-based, are available to CWI students and their parents.
+Student loans are borrowed funds that must be repaid with interest.
+Both need-based and non-need-based are available to CWI students and their parents.
 By accepting and completing the requirements to receive a Federal Student Loan or Parent PLUS loan, a student understands that loan information is submitted to the National Student Loan Data System (NSLDS) which is a system accessible by guaranty agencies, lenders, and schools determined to be authorized users.

 Important: Before accepting a student loan, consider the amount that is required to be repaid.
 CWI recommends reading the U.S. Department of Education’s publication, Federal Student Loans: Basics for Students.